-Access to file: The Paris Commercial Court orders the French NCA to disclose documents collected in the context of commitments proceedings in order to rule on a damage action (Ma Liste de Courses/Highco and Sogec)
+Access to file: The Paris Commercial Court dismisses the objections of the French Competition Authority and maintains its order to disclose documents collected in the context of commitments proceedings in order to rule on a damage action (Ma Liste de Courses/Highco, DKT International/Eco-emballages and Valorplast)

 Access to this article is restricted to subscribers